vbellos/InvoiceApiDemo/Readme.md

 # Invoicing API
+Minimal .NET API implementation using the CQRS Pattern with MediatR.
+The project employs Entity Framework Core with SQLite for data persistence.

 This API provides endpoints to manage companies, users, and invoices.
 It supports creating invoices and retrieving sent/received invoices with simple token-based authentication.